University of Arkansas–Fort Smith: History

 In 1997, the Arkansas Legislature passed an act granting Westark the authority to offer in its own right up to nine applied bachelor's degrees, developed in response to identified needs of the industries in the area served.

-The name of the college was changed yet again in February 1998 to Westark College, more accurately portraying the role and scope of the institution.
+The name of the college was changed yet again in February 1998 to Westark College.
 On December 15, 2000, the Board of Trustees of Westark College entered into an agreement with the Board of Trustees of the University of Arkansas to merge with the University of Arkansas System as a four-year institution.
 In 2001, the Sebastian County electorate voted to support the merger.
 A formal request to change affiliation status to that of a bachelor's degree-granting institution under the name of the University of Arkansas–Fort Smith was submitted to the Higher Learning Commission in August 2001 and approved by the Institutional Actions Council on November 19, 2001.

 The merger, which became official on January 1, 2002, endorsed the concept of UAFS as a unique university, one that offers applied and traditional baccalaureate degree programs, one- and two-year associate and technical programs, and non-credit business and industry training programs.

-In 2006 Arkansas state senator David Bisbee attempted to review the University of Arkansas–Fort Smith's legal status.
-Bisbee claimed he wanted to make sure the institution was in good legal standing.